 Find out more about how to claim Universal Credit.

-The video below will show you what you need to do to apply for Universal Credit.
+The video below will show you how to apply for Universal Credit.

 What happens next